Oxymax-CLAMS

 To prevent cross-contamination of waste samples (e.g., food crumbs falling into the urine funnel), the CLAMS-WasteCage uses specific delivery methods:

 - Tunnel Feeder: The most restrictive feeder design.
 The animal must crawl through a narrow tunnel to access powdered food.
-This tunnel includes internal ribs that brush against the animal's fur, knocking off loose crumbs before it exits back into the waste collection area.
+This tunnel includes internal ribs that brush against the animal's fur, knocking off loose crumbs before it returns to the waste collection area.

 - Volumetric Drinking Monitor (VDM): Instead of a gravity-fed sipper, the WC often uses a patented VDM system.
-It utilizes a small dosing pump and a water-level detection circuit to deliver water only when the animal drinks, preventing leaks that would ruin urine data.
+It uses a small dosing pump and a water-level detection circuit to dispense water only when the animal drinks, preventing leaks that could ruin urine data.

 Despite its focus on waste, the CLAMS-WasteCage maintains full calorimetry and activity tracking capabilities: